Towards quantum advantage via topological data analysis: Summary

 \section{Summary}

-In this paper we investigated the potential of a class of problems arising from the quantum algorithm for topological data analysis of LGZ~\cite{lloyd:lgz_algorithm} to become genuinely useful applications of unrestricted, or even near-term, quantum computers with a superpolynomial speedup over classical computers.
+In this paper we investigated the potential of a class of problems arising from the quantum algorithm for topological data analysis~\cite{lloyd:lgz_algorithm} to become genuinely useful applications of unrestricted, or even near-term, quantum computers with a superpolynomial quantum speedup.
 We showed that this algorithm along with a number of new algorithms provided by us (with applications in numerical linear algebra, machine learning and complex network analysis) solve problems that are classically intractable under widely-believed complexity-theoretic assumptions by showing that they are as hard as simulating the one clean qubit model.
 While the complete resolution of the hardness of the topological data analysis problem will require future research into the properties of the combinatorial Laplacians (which as we showed is also interesting for other applications such as complex network analysis), our results eliminate the possibility of generic dequantization methods that are oblivious to the structure of the combinatorial Laplacian.
-Specifically, our results showed that the methods of the algorithm of LGZ withstand the sweeping dequantization results of Tang et al.~\cite{tang:dequantization, chia:dequantization}.
-Regarding near-term implementations, we investigated the required resources to challenge the best known classical methods, we identified that implementing sparse access to the input matrix is a major bottleneck in terms of the required number of qubits, and we proposed multiple methods to circumvent this bottleneck via classical precompilation strategies.

-In summary, our results show that the quantum-algorithmic methods behind the algorithm of LGZ give rise to a source of both useful and guaranteed exponential quantum speedups (that are amenable to near-term restricted quantum computers), recovering some of the potential for linear-algebraic quantum machine learning to become a killer application of quantum computers.
+Specifically, our results showed that the methods of the quantum algorithm for topological data analysis withstand the sweeping dequantization results of Tang et al.~\cite{tang:dequantization, chia:dequantizations}.
+To analyze whether it is possible to further strengthen the argument for quantum advantage (or, to actually find an efficient classical algorithm) for the narrow TDA problem, we investigated state-of-the-art classical algorithms and we highlighted the theoretical hurdles that, at least currently, stymie such classical approaches.
+Regarding near-term implementations, we identified that implementing sparse access to the input matrix is a major bottleneck in terms of the required number of qubits, we proposed multiple methods to circumvent this bottleneck via classical precompilation strategies, and we investigated the required resources to challenge the best known classical methods.
+In summary, our results show that the quantum-algorithmic methods behind the algorithm for topological data analysis give rise to a source of both useful and guaranteed superpolynomial quantum speedups (that are amenable to near-term restricted quantum computers), recovering some of the potential for linear-algebraic quantum machine learning to become one of quantum computing's killer applications.

-\includepdf[pages={1,{}, {},2, {}, 3, {}, 4, {}, 5, {}, 6, {}, 7}]{supp.pdf}
+\includepdf[pages={1,2, 3, 4, 5, 6, 7}]{supp.pdf}